 Communications and Infrastructures in Galicia

-If something surprises the visitor who returns to Galicia after a few years of absence is the spectacular change in their infrastructure.
+If something surprises the visitor who returns to Galicia after a few years of absence is the spectacular change in the infrastructures.
 Both travel times and road safety have improved dramatically in recent years.
 It is obvious.
-Expressways, motorways and highways already cover the Galician territory, but it is constantly investing in its expansion and improvement.
+Expressways, motorways and highways already cover the Galician territory, but we are constantly investing in its expansion and improvement.

 And if we talk about air communication, there are three airports in Galicia, A Coruña, Santiago de Compostela and Vigo, with the category of international airports in the European Union.
 With daily flights to several Spanish cities and various international direct connections.